-Q. Can a student orthodontic therapist work in the period between completing a recognised course (and hopefully passing!) and receiving the certificate from the Royal College and, in turn, registration with the GDC.
+Q. Can a student orthodontic therapist work in the period between completing a recognised course (and hopefully passing!) and receiving the certificate from the Royal College and, in turn, registration with the GDC?
 There can be a period of several weeks between the two events and indemnity would be needed if she is to be able to work.
 What would you advise?

-This means that they can continue to work as student orthodontic therapists as long as they are suitably indemnified and work within their training and competency.
+This means they can continue to work as student orthodontic therapists as long as they are suitably indemnified and work within their training and competency.
 Most of these individuals will previously have registered with the GDC (usually as dental nurses) and their re-registration is often simply a formality unless of course the students have disclosed some form of health or character issue to the GDC that might delay things.

-If the orthodontic therapist is indemnified by another company or insurance policy, then it will be necessary for her to check with them to ensure that any indemnity continues.
+If the orthodontic therapist is indemnified by another company or insurance policy, it will be necessary for her to check with them to ensure that any indemnity continues.